kyle782/Eventile/README.md

 ## Software

 We will be using Grails for our web application framework.
-Our back-end database will be using MySQL, and our front-end will use the Bootstrap framework, and possibly React.
+Our back-end database will be using SQLite3 (built-in with Grails), and our front-end uses React.

+Our software stack includes the following:

+* Grails 3
+* Spring Security Rest plugin
+* Webpack
+* React
+* React Router
+* Bootstrap

 ## Additional Information